ColinB19/ColinB19.github.io/_posts/2021-05-13-book-rec-overview.md

 # Moving Forward
 ----------------
 In the future I would like to spend some more time on model training.
-The recommendations given are alright but not exactly what I expect.
+The recommendations given are alright, but not exactly what I expect.
 For example, I am a huge fan of *The Wheel of Time* by Robert Jordan and have rated all of those books on my account.
 I expect the algorithm to recommend some other fantasy authors like Brandon Sanderson and Steven Erikson; however, I tend to get more obscure recommendations.
 I suspect getting the MSE below 1 will likely help with this issue.

 Be on the look out for more blog posts where I dive into the data, the model training, and the flask app and possible shorter blog posts on setting up Heroku and AWS!
 I'm also starting a new project on analyzing some data from the MLB.
 Be on the lookout for that!
 As always you can find me on [LinkedIn](https://www.linkedin.com/in/colin-bradley-data-motivated/) and [Twitter](https://twitter.com/home).